Variational Inference for Deblending Crowded Starfields: The Expected Forward Kullback-Leibler Divergence

-In this section, we decompose the sleep objective in~\eqref{eq:sleep_obj} for closer study.
-We take $\phi$ as fixed in this section and drop the explicit dependence of $p$ on $\phi$.
+In this subsection, we decompose the expected forward KL objective $\mathcal{L}_{fwd}$ to obtain an unbiased stochastic gradient for stochastic gradient descent.

-First, observe that optimizing the sleep objective does not require computing the intractable term $p(x)$:
+First, observe that optimizing $\mathcal{L}_{fwd}$ does not require computing the intractable term $p(x)$:

-Crucially, the integrating distribution, $p(x,z)$, does not depend on the optimization parameter $\eta$.
-In the E-step of variational EM, the integrating distribution is $q_\eta$, resulting in the need for reparameterization or other adjustments to compute stochastic gradients.
-Here, unbiased stochastic gradients can be obtained simply as
+Notice the integrating distribution $p(x,z)$ does not depend on the optimization parameter $\eta$.
+Thus, unbiased stochastic gradients can be obtained as

-In other words, the sleep phase simulates {\itshape complete} data $(z, x)$ from the generative model and evaluates the loss $-\log q_\eta(z | x)$.
+In other words, at each iteration of SGD, we simulate complete data $(x,z)$ from the generative model and evaluate the loss $-\log q_\eta(z \mid x)$.
 Here, ``complete data" refers to the image along with its catalog.
-This loss encourages the neural network to map an image $x$ to a distribution $q_{\eta}(\cdot | x)$ that places large mass on the image's catalog $z$.
+This loss encourages the neural network to map an image $x$ to a distribution $q_{\eta}(\cdot \mid x)$ that places large density on the image's catalog $z$.